 Middle school is an exciting time for early adolescents as they begin to transition from the intermediate learning levels to high school-level academics.
 The rigorous academic program addresses individual needs and offers both developmentally appropriate middle school courses and an opportunity for advanced students to accelerate their schedules.
+When appropriate, some of our highestachieving students take Upper School-level courses in math and science.

-The middle school program recognizes the critical socialemotional elements necessary for this age group to be academically successful.
+The Middle School recognizes the critical socialemotional elements necessary for this age group to be academically successful.
 A specially designed advisory program extends the typical school guidance functions to the classroom level, helping students face some of the hurdles of adolescence-time management, decision making, academic scheduling, personal organization, interpersonal skills, and peer pressure.